Opening a Business Bank Account: How Business Bank Accounts Work

 Business bank accounts can help owners keep professional transactions separate from personal banking and aid in their business cash management.
 These accounts often come with special conditions and requirements, and they may have various fees.

 Here, we’ll take a closer look at these accounts, their pros and cons, and what it takes to open one.
-Let’s dive into the details about business bank accounts.
+Read on to dive into the details about business bank accounts.

 What Is a Business Bank Account?

 There are three main types of business banking accounts: checking accounts for everyday use, savings accounts for intermediate and long-term savings, and merchant accounts for accepting debit and credit card payments.
-In this article, we’ll focus on business checking and savings accounts, available from both online and brick-and-mortar banks.
+In this article, you’ll learn about business checking and savings accounts, available from both online and brick-and-mortar banks.

 What Is a Business Checking Account?